-Breakthrough is an expansion that features four oversize, long boards that expand scenario possibilities, and the Air Pack Expansion includes 8 pre-painted airplanes that bring the skies above your battles alive.
+Breakthrough is an expansion that features four oversize, long boards that expand scenario possibilities, and the Air Pack (since replaced by the New Flight Plan expansion) includes airplanes that bring the skies above your battles alive.

 All in all, Memoir ’44 is undoubtably the premiere light WWII wargame system; a game with just the right level of complexity to keep things interesting, but simple enough to introduce to young players and inexperienced gamers alike.
 And it’s also an educational experience that teaches a lot about the battles of WWII.

-This file includes rules summaries of the core rules, the Air Pack and Overlord rules, and reference sheets covering all the expansions.
-The reference sheets are based on an original design by Malcolm ‘Brummbär’ Green.
+v3.8 is the last version of my original summary, that includes rules summaries of the core rules, the Air Pack and Overlord rules, and reference sheets covering all the expansions.
+I’ve left this here in case you’re still using the old air rules, but it will no longer be updated.
+The reference sheets were originally based on a design by Malcolm ‘Brummbär’ Green.

 v4+ is the updated version, which replaces the old air rules with the New Flight Plan rules, and improves and consolidates the reference material on only two, albeit larger, sheets.
 It’s the only way to play Memoir ’44!